franz inc logo

 [WinZip problems] If trouble is encountered directly opening tarballs using winzip, try saving the tarball to disk first, then opening the saved file using winzip.

-[General] While this page makes reference to asdf, asdf-install, and slime, note that these are not Franz Products.
-Any problems installing or using these pieces of software should be directed to the appropriate community.
+[General] While this page makes reference to slime, note that this is not a Franz Product.
+Any problems installing or using this software should be directed to the appropriate community.
 Allegro specific errors related to these packages can be addressed via these entities.